Hamid Abdulla

-Hamid Abdulla (born 1 April 2001) is a Swedish footballer who plays as a left winger for Iraq Stars League club Al-Minaa.
+Hamid Rashid Abdulla Al-Taie (born 1 April 2001) is a Swedish footballer who plays as a left winger for Iraq Stars League club Al-Minaa.

 Club career

-Abdulla started playing with BK Olympic in 2019, then moved to FBK Balkan for two seasons, and in February 2022 he returned again to sign a contract with BK Olympic.
+Abdulla started playing senior football with BK Olympic in 2018, then moved to FBK Balkan for two seasons, and in February 2022 he returned again to sign a contract with BK Olympic.
 In July 2022, he moved to IFK Malmö, signing a contract with the club he previously played for as a youth.
 In December 2022, Abdulla signed a contract with Rosengård and moved to play for them.

 On August 5, 2024, Al-Minaa, active in the Iraq Stars League, announced the signing with Abdulla.
 On December 15, 2024, Abdulla scored his first goal for Al-Minaa against Diyala in the FA Cup, in a match that his team won 3–2.
 On May 3, 2025, he scored his first goal in the Iraq Stars League, which was the winning goal against Al-Karma in a match that ended with a score of 1–0.